JeidoUran/fvtt-rich-presence/README.md

 ## Acknowledgments

-This module is a spiritual successor to [FoundryVTT Discord Rich Presence](https://github.com/cswendrowski/FoundryVTT-Discord-Rich-Presence?tab=readme-ov-file).
-While the execution and final results are vastly different, the original idea comes from seeing this module, so many thanks to [cswendrowski](https://github.com/cswendrowski).
+Special thanks to [cswendrowski](https://github.com/cswendrowski), as this module is a spiritual successor to [FoundryVTT Discord Rich Presence](https://github.com/cswendrowski/FoundryVTT-Discord-Rich-Presence?tab=readme-ov-file).
+While the execution and final results are vastly different, the original idea comes from seeing their module.

 ## Disclaimer